scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 - Production instance using Docker and Docker compose.

-Yaksh can be deployed with a limited number of commands using the invoke_ python package to make the deployment as easy as possible.
+Yaksh can be deployed with a limited number of commands using the invoke_ Python package to make the deployment as easy as possible.

 .. _invoke: http://www.pyinvoke.org/